-There are many variables when it comes evaluating property insurance policies but the most important thing you need to know is that your insurance policy is only as good as the wording inside of it.
+The insurance lawyers at Stormlex Law Group need you to know the most important thing: your insurance policy is only as good as the wording inside of it.
 Most of us are just concerned with the price of the insurance.
 But understand there are ways to balance price with the value received if you can drill down on the basics behind your home insurance policy.

 The problem is almost no one reads their policies and for those who try it’s like reading a foreign language.
-Insurance can be complicated and with so many clauses, exceptions, exclusions, and things to think about, it is easy to get lost or close your eyes and pick one out of a hat.
-Usually, when people are upset with an insurance company, it is about not having the right information (or any information) before they actually file a claim.
-Insurance companies are like robots; they follow their programming, meaning they follow the letter of the words in the policy and this is why it is so important to understand what you are signing up for.
+Insurance can be complicated with so many clauses, exceptions, and exclusions to think about.
+It is easy to get lost or close your eyes and pick one out of a hat.
+Usually, when people are upset with an insurance company, it is about not having the right information (or any information) before they file a claim.

-Deciphering the Code Used by Insurance Companies
+Tips for Deciphering the Code from an Insurance Lawyer

 The coverages offered to you are usually outlined in three different policy forms.
 For example, the Homeowners Broad Form (HO-2), Homeowners Special Form (HO-3), and the Homeowners Comprehensive Form (HO-5).